 OrdersInput Disputes shows all Branch Return Orders (planned and unplanned).
-Users may use filters to search for confirmed, disputed orders and click to view additional details of a particular order if desired.
-Users can also view manifest, click to create/update dispute details for an order.
+Users may use filters to search for confirmed or disputed orders and click to view additional details of a particular order if desired.
+Users can also view the manifest, and click to create/update dispute details for an order.